thunderer/Shortcode/README.md

 (...)
 ```

 and run `composer install` or `composer update` afterwards.
-If you're not using Composer, then... (really, please just use it).
+If you're not using Composer, then you can download sources from GitHub and load them as you wish in your project.
+But really, please use Composer.

 ## Usage